Contact Us Directly

 The Time field is not currently used, but is intended to contain the duration of the track, if available.

 Finally, metadata can be manually edited on the fly, right in the Live Stream or Broadcast block popover.
-Just enter the desired text in the Main Title or Subtitle field of the Live Stream block, or in the Title Format field of the Broadcast block, and it will be embedded in your stream.
+Just enter the desired text in the Main Title or Subtitle field of the Live Stream block, or in the Track Format field of the Broadcast block, and it will be embedded in your stream.